 Overnight in Yen Ninh

-After breakfast you will leave Yen Ninh for for Lung Cu.
-Along the way you will get to visit the local market if it is the day of the week it is open.
-Alternatively, you can admire the scenery of the Landscape and the corn fields.
-You also visit the small remote village where you can mingle with the Hoa people.
+After breakfast, you will leave Yen Ninh for Lung Cu.
+Along the way, you will get to visit the local market if it is the day of the week it is open.
+Alternatively, you can admire the scenery of the Landscape and the cornfields.
+You will also visit the small remote village where you can mingle with the Hoa people.

 Overnight in Dong Van

-After breakfast you will embark on a moderate hike to the rocky mountains on backroads which leads us to some hill tribe villages which is situated in between the grey rocks.
-After the morning hike, you get back to Dong Van town for lunch.
+After breakfast, you will embark on a moderate hike to the rocky mountains on backroads which leads us to some hill tribe villages which is situated in between the grey rocks.
+After the morning hike, you’ll get back to Dong Van town for lunch.

-You will leave Dong Van and drive over the massive Me Pi Leng Pass to Meo Vac.
+You will leave Dong Van and drive over the massive Ma Pi Leng Pass to Meo Vac.
 Have a break on the pass to admire the panorama over the huge abyss which is bottomed by the Nho Que River.
 Arrive at Meo Vac town and check in to your hotel.
-The rest of the day is free at your leisure.
+The rest of the day will be free at your leisure.

 Overnight in Meo Vac

-In the late afternoon you will arrive Cao Bang and check in to your hotel.
+In the late afternoon, you will arrive in Cao Bang and check in to your hotel.

 Overnight in Cao Bang

-After having lunch at a local restaurant you will return to Cao Bang and free time at leisure.
+After having lunch at a local restaurant, you will return to Cao Bang and free time at your leisure.

 Overnight in Cao Bang

-After lunch in Cam Bang you will depart for Ba Be Lake.
-Again the roads are bumpy but the views more than make up for this.
+After lunch in Cam Bang, you will depart for Ba Be Lake.
+Again the roads are bumpy but the views are enough to make up for this.

-After one hour and a half boat trip and the visits to Dau Dang Waterfall and Puong Cave you will get back to the homestay for lunch and then check out.
+After a one hour and a half boat trip and the visits to Dau Dang Waterfall and Puong Cave, you will get back to the homestay for lunch and then check out.

 Depart Ba Be Lake you will drive back to Hanoi.
-En route we stop at the Museum of Ethnology in Thai Nguyen.
+En route, we’ll stop at the Museum of Ethnology in Thai Nguyen.

-Arrive in Hanoi and check in to our hotel.
+Arrive in Hanoi and check in to your hotel.
 Enjoy your last night in Hanoi before going home.